zesk/build/docs/tools/text.md

 #### Arguments

 - `text` - Text to validate
-- `class0` - One ore more character classes that the characters in string should match
+- `class0` - One or more character classes that the characters in string should match

 #### Exit codes